You are here:

 See the major sights of the city.
 An expert Blue Badge Guide will join you on your coach and bring the Capital to life for your group.
 Sights may include Big Ben and the Houses of Parliament, Trafalgar Square, Piccadilly Circus, Westminster Abbey and St Paul’s Cathedral.

 Our three hour and full-day programmes offer a wide selection of practical filmmaking topics.
-Recommended workshops and seminars, covering the key areas of cinematography and storyboarding, have been shown here.
-However, other options are available and your choice will be pitched according to your group’s requirements to ensure they get the most out of their day.
+Recommended workshops, covering the key areas of cinematography and storyboarding, include:

 Take a Harry Potter Walking Tour into the magical world of wizardry in London!
 Learn about London’s rich muggle and wizarding history, amazing facts about the books and films and see many of the Harry Potter film locations used in London, including the Ministry of Magic and the entrance to the Leaky Cauldron.
 The tour features familiar Harry Potter film locations as well as iconic London landmarks and attractions including St Paul’s Cathedral, Millennium Bridge, Tate Modern, Borough and Leadenhall Markets and Monument.